This week saw the completion of the AQL UPSERT command.

 Returning documents

-can be combined with a RETURN
+UPSERT can be combined with a RETURN statement to return either the previous

-document revision (in case of UPDATE
+document revision (in case of UPDATE or REPLACE) or the new version of the

 document.

-Client applications can use this to check whether the UPSERT
+Client applications can use this to check whether the UPSERT statement has

 inserted or updated the document.
 In case no previous revision was present, the

-pseudo-value OLD
+pseudo-value OLD will be null.

-also provides a pseudo-value named NEW
+UPSERT also provides a pseudo-value named NEW containing the insert, updated or

 replaced version of the document:

-1 2 3 4 5 |
+1 2 3 4 5 | |

-In the INSERT
+In the INSERT case, we’ll get:

-1 2 3 4 5 6 7 8 9 10 |
+1 2 3 4 5 6 7 8 9 10 | |

-When running the query again, we’ll get into the UPDATE
+When running the query again, we’ll get into the UPDATE case, and the same query

 will now return:

-1 2 3 4 5 6 7 8 9 10 11 12 13 14 |
+1 2 3 4 5 6 7 8 9 10 11 12 13 14 | |

 Complex updates

-will work with arbitrary calculations.
+Updating and returning OLD and NEW will work with arbitrary calculations.

-For example, the following query adds a value development
+For example, the following query adds a value development to the tag attribute

 only if not yet present in the search document:

-1 2 3 4 5 |
+1 2 3 4 5 | |

-Running the query multiple times will ensure that tags
+Running the query multiple times will ensure that tags will contain the value

-only once.
+development only once.

-is a regular AQL array function.
+Note: PUSH is a regular AQL array function.

 Restrictions

-needs to be an object literal, with attribute names being inspectable
+The search-value needs to be an object literal, with attribute names being inspectable

 at query compile time.
 This means that neither variables nor bind parameters can be used

-for search-value
+for search-value.

-However, bind parameters and variables can be used inside search-value
+However, bind parameters and variables can be used inside search-value.

 Dynamic attribute names cannot be used for specifying attribute names in search-value`.